arnoudb/frostybot/INSTALLATION.md

 **Quick Automatic Install Script**

 *NOTE:* This script will install and configure Apache, PHP, git, nano, wget and Frostybot on a clean Ubuntu or CentOS system.
+It will also install and configure firewalld, and allow SSH, HTTP and HTTPS by default.
 If you already have a web server installed, then the script will only install Frostybot and set the optimal filesystem permissions.

 * Download the install script and make it executable: